Paddo0/DECO3801-WinDash/Application/README.md

 To run the application on your local machine to view the application, ensure that Node.js is installed on your computer and run the following command(s) within your terminal within the file path that this file is in.

+### `npm install`

+This is required to be run once before initially starting the application to download all package dependencies for the project.

 ### `npm start`

 This is the recommended way to run the application. \
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
-You may also see any lint errors in the console.

 ### `npm run build`